Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

   - :meth:`.Translator.translate` will be called on all translatable strings.

-Manually syncing
+Syncing manually
 -----------------

-Syncing app commands on startup, such as inside :meth:`.Client.setup_hook` can often be spammy and incur the heavy ratelimits set by Discord.
+Syncing app commands on startup, such as inside :meth:`.Client.setup_hook` can often be spammy and incur the heavy ratelimits set by the API.
 Therefore, it's helpful to control the syncing process manually.

 A common and recommended approach is to create an owner-only traditional command to do this.